 Ombre Patio Chair Chalk Paint Makeover

-This DIY ombre patio chair project took forever because of the weather.
+This DIY ombre patio set project took forever because of the weather.
 I was beginning to think I had made a mistake starting it, but now I am really glad for my persistence.
-Finally there was three days of complete sunshine, I worked outside non stop loving every second of it.
+It finally cleared out allowing me all the time I needed to putter in the yard updating this old set.

-Our set is about seven years old and it stays outside during the winter so it was starting to show lots of wear.
-It could have served us for a couple more years as is but I was getting bored with it.
+Our set is about seven years old and it stays outside during the northern Canadian winters so it was starting to show lots of wear.
+It could have served us for a couple more years as is but it was so dull and average.

 Supplies for Four Chairs and the Table

 Four cans of two in one spray paint (grey)